D-dimensional self-gravitating lattice gas in general relativity: Model

 \section{Model}

-Our system consists of $N$ particles confined into a spherical volume of radius $R$.
+Our system consists of a material cluster of $N$ particles confined into a spherical volume of radius $R_c$.
 The total volume is subdivided into $n$ cells each with elementary volume $V_c$.
 Each cell can be either occupied by a particle of mass $m$ or empty.
-The particles are subject to short range hard core exclusion interaction and a long range gravitation interaction.
-In $D$ dimensional space, the gravitational potential at distance $r$ from the origin is given by
+The particles are subject to short-range hard core exclusion interaction and a long-range gravitational attractive interaction.
+In $D$-dimensional space, the gravitational potential at distance $r$ from the origin is given by

 and it is generated by the mass $M(r)$ enclosed in the sphere of radius $r$

 where $\rho_0=m/V_c$ and